Kramers Nodal Line Metals: More representative materials of KNLMs

-Cr$_2$AgBiO$_8$ (SG No.~82) is a Type II KNLM as listed in Table I in the main text, bearing Kramers Weyl points located at X and N (N$^\prime$).
-Among all the listed Type II KNLMs, this material specially attracts our interest, because all its bands near the Fermi energy are quite flat compared to its huge SOC splitting, as shown in Fig.~\ref{fig:figs5}{\bf f}.
-This feature provides us with an opportunity to observe the octdong Fermi surfaces and the Fermi arcs originating from the Kramers Weyl points in this Type II KNLM.
+Cr$_2$AgBiO$_8$ (SG No.~82, $I\bar{4}$) is a Type II KNLM as listed in main text Table 1, bearing Kramers Weyl points located at X and N (N$^\prime$).
+Among all the listed Type II KNLMs, this material specially attracts our interest, because all its bands near the Fermi energy are quite flat compared to its huge SOC splitting, as shown in Supplementary Fig.~\ref{fig:figs5}{\bf f}.
+This feature provides us with an opportunity to observe the octdong Fermi surface and the Fermi arcs originating from the Kramers Weyl points in this Type II KNLM.